 Similar to any other relationship, care can be expressed in large and small gestures.
 You can endear yourself to some employees hosting regular team events, while other employees prefer to be a part of the committee that plans those team events.
 Are your values in line with your team?
 Creating charitable or volunteer opportunities can help ensure cultural alignment.

 Are you providing employees with ways to connect?
-Whether you’re providing a casual get-together, are like paying for drinks on Friday or a more formal mentorship program, it’s important to provide multiple avenues so your staff can pick activities that suit them.
+Whether you’re providing a casual get-together, are like paying for drinks on Friday or a more formal mentorship program, it’s important to provide multiple avenues so your team can pick activities that suit them.

 Team Fortress 2 Nights at Vidyard